Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/README.md

    pod 'ACPCore', '~> 2.0'
    ```

-You can also manually include the libraries in [Github](https://github.com/Adobe-Marketing-Cloud/acp-sdks).
+You can also manually include the libraries.
+Get `.a` libraries from [Github](https://github.com/Adobe-Marketing-Cloud/acp-sdks/tree/master/iOS).

-1. In Xcode project, import Media extension:
+2. In Xcode project, import Media extension:

    **Objective C**